kokinomura/ofxSceneManager/README.md

 ### Fading
 ofxSceneManager does fading by default, and the background color while transition is a default color of oF.
-If you want another color or a picture as background, specify in testApp::draw();
+If you want another color or a picture as a background, you can change in `testApp::draw()`;

 ```cpp
 void testApp::draw() {